The Definitives

 Fiennes, Sophie, director.
 The Pervert’s Guide to Ideology.
 Zeitgeist Films, 2012.
 DVD.

 Grant, Barry Keith.
 “Disorder in the Universe: John Carpenter and the Question of Genre.”
-The Cinema of John Carpenter: The Technique of Terror, edited by Ian Conrich et al. New York: Columbia University Press, 2004, pp. 10-20.
+The Cinema of John Carpenter: The Technique of Terror, edited by Ian Conrich et al. Columbia University Press, 2004, pp. 10-20.

 Leayman, Charles D. “As Always with Carpenter, Technique Far Outdistances Content.”
 Cinefantastique, vol. 19, #4, May 1989.